 October 21st in Palma, Majorca.
-Includes large amounts of cakes, general festivities and singing.
+Includes singing, preparation of large cakes, food etc.

 Festa dies Butifarro

 Third Sunday of October, in Sant Joan, Majorca.
-Celebrated by eating large amounts of tasty sausages.
+Celebrated by eating tasty sausages.

 November 4th, in Ibiza.
-The patron saint's day celebrated throughout Ibiza.
+The patron saint's day is celebrated throughout Ibiza.

 Third Thursday of November, in Inca, Majorca.
 An important agricultural feast.

 November 24th.
-The birthday of this Franciscan monk is celebrated all over the region.
+The birthday of this Franciscan monk is celebrated all over the island.